aramirezrivera/SensorDB/README.md

 - The code will be organized using the OOP paradigm.
 - The SQL database is installed and running locally on the raspberry pi.
-- The execution of the main class will be run as a service in the Linux os.
+- The execution of the main class will run as a service in the Linux os.

 ### **2.3 System Environment**